benjamesfleming/pocketbase-ext-oauth2/README.md

 #### Key Management

-On first bootstrap the plugin generates an **Ed25519** signing key pair and a **global HMAC secret**, both stored in PocketBase's internal `_params` table.
+On first bootstrap the plugin generates an **RSA (RS256)** signing key pair and a **global HMAC secret**, both stored in PocketBase's internal `_params` table.
 These persist across restarts and are used for signing ID tokens, authorization codes, and refresh tokens respectively.

 #### Session Storage